librenms/librenms/doc/Extensions/Applications.md

 bar-access.log
 ```

-Then the generated the auto generated stuff would be a like below.
+Then the auto generated stuff would be a like below.

 ```JSON
 {